ysqyang/Deep_Learning_Transmitter_Signals/README.md

 The model is defined in conv_1d_LSTM.py.
 This model features a recurrent neural network (RNN) that consists of long short-term memory (LSTM) units, with a single fully connected layer at the top and optional 1D convolution and pooling layers at the bottom.
 The convolution and pooling layers can be added through the _LAYERS argument using the format described in the comment.

-## Converting data files for training purposes
+## Converting data files for training

 The script convert_files.py converts raw binary data files into a format that can be readily used for training and evaluation purposes.
 The program has the following command line arguments: